cnclabs/ICE/README.md

 $ make ice
 ```
 #### Compile python3 API:
-This is an alternative to running `ice`.
-For usage, please refer to "python3 API usage".
+This is an alternative way to use the toolkit via its APIs.
+For the usage, please refer to Section 2.2.2.
 ```
 $ make python
 ```
+[Note: The API is only tested with Python 3.]

 ## 2. Usages
 ### 2.1.
 ICE Network Construction